KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

 **Dashboard Filtered by User Type (Members)**

 ![Dashboard(member)](https://github.com/get211/Cyclistic-Bike-Share-Analysis/assets/170894868/80d99cf3-beab-494c-891c-da88326eeda2)

-From the imgae above, we can see that most of the rides by member are for daily commute.
-They tends to use the bike for one way trip as they travel in a shorter distance and lower duration on average.
-They only prefer two types of bikes, classic and electric but classic bike is the one that they prefer the most.
-Number of rides are higher on weekdays than weekend and they ride heavily in the morning through evening.
+From the image above, we can see that most rides by members are for daily commutes.
+They tend to use bikes for one-way trips, traveling shorter distances and durations on average.
+They prefer classic and electric bikes, with classic bikes being the most popular.
+The number of rides is higher on weekdays than weekends, with heavy usage from morning through evening.

 **Dashboard Filtered by User Type (Casual)**

 ![Dashboard(casual)](https://github.com/get211/Cyclistic-Bike-Share-Analysis/assets/170894868/9066bde5-ce0f-453e-837c-5da5d72b148c)
+From the image above, we can see that casual riders have diverse ride patterns.
+While most rides are on weekdays, their top stations are near tourist attractions, and their ride numbers peak in the afternoon, indicating significant tourist activity.
+Some casual riders prefer docked bikes, which they use for longer distances and durations.

 **Dashboard Filtered by Ride Type (One-Way Trip)**

 ![Dashboard(one-way)](https://github.com/get211/Cyclistic-Bike-Share-Analysis/assets/170894868/955c68d5-5117-448b-96aa-e83daceee65c)
+From the image above, we can see that the charts are almost identical to the summary dashboard, likely due to the fact that most rides are one-way trips.

 **Dashboard Filtered by Ride Type (Round Trip)**

 ![Dashboard(round)](https://github.com/get211/Cyclistic-Bike-Share-Analysis/assets/170894868/37c64490-9b13-40ed-bbf9-55f7c94fca43)
+From the image above, we can see that the number of round trips by casual riders is higher than those by members.
+These rides have longer durations, and the top 10 stations for this type of ride are near tourist attractions.

 **Dashboard Filtered by Bike Type (Docked Bike)**

 ![Dashboard(docked bike)](https://github.com/get211/Cyclistic-Bike-Share-Analysis/assets/170894868/16914425-4ad7-47fa-84a5-7a5e3de5ae2e)
+From the image above, although the number of rides on docked bikes is very low, they are still used by casual riders.
+This suggests maintaining a diverse bike fleet is beneficial, particularly for tourists, as indicated by the crowded starting stations along Lake Michigan.

 **Dashboard Filtered by Top 10 Starting Station (Streeter Dr & Grand Ave)**

 ![Dashboard(map)](https://github.com/get211/Cyclistic-Bike-Share-Analysis/assets/170894868/58f784c5-496a-4dbc-8c2c-718656d860d7)
+From the image above, we can see that stations near tourist attractions, like Streeter Dr & Grand Ave, are very popular among this group.
+These stations have the highest number of rides by casual riders in the summer.

 ### Conclusions